getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

 #### Missing CSS Styling in Admin

 It has been reported that after upgrading to latest Grav 1.7 and Admin 1.10, some admin pages appear broken and not fully styled.
 THis could be related to the `imagecreate` plugin.
-If you disable this plugin, the error should resolve  itself.
+Disabling this plugin is not enough, you must **completely remove** the plugin, and then the error should resolve  itself.
 [Admin Issue #2035](https://github.com/getgrav/grav-plugin-admin/issues/2035)

 ## Reverting back to latest Grav 1.6